TopMcFrance/api/README.md

 ```

-Instalation by autoload
+Installation by autoload
 -------------
-If you havn't composer, you can include the autoload.php into you webpage
+If you haven't composer, you can include the autoload.php into you webpage
 ```
 require_once "topmcfrance-api/autoload.php";
 ```